larsvantol/tally-backend/README.md

   python venv\Scripts\activate
 ```

 Install the dependencies using the package manager [pip](https://pip.pypa.io/en/stable/).
+This should be done inside the virtual environment.

 ```bash
   pip install -r requirements.txt